Awis13/AI_access_app/README.md

 A lightweight, privacy-focused web app that demonstrates how to provision application accounts: generate bcrypt hashes, build SQL statements, run quick duplicate checks and optionally execute the statements against sandbox PostgreSQL environments.
-This repository is a NDA-safe rewrite of an internal tool and runs entirely on your machine with dummy data.
+This repository is a safe rewrite of an internal tool and runs entirely on your machine with dummy data.
 It is built for internal teams and can be deployed on standard CPU-only infrastructure—no GPU required.
 The app demonstrates principles of AI Ops and integration of LLM in infrastructure processes.